bio-ontology-research-group/opa2vec/README.md

   - **-reasoner [reasoner]**
   Preferred reasoner to be used to reason over ontology between either elk or hermit.
 Elk is the default reasoner used by the ontology.

-  - **-debug [debug]**
+  - **-annotate_metadata [annotate_metadata]**
-  yes/no, if set to yes, keeps intermediate files for debugging.
-By default set to no, in which case no intermediate files are kept once the program exits.
+  yes/no, if set to yes, annotates occurring labels/synonyms of an ontology term in the ontology meta-data descriptions with the corresponding ontology IDs.

 In more detail: